 Brian Coski is excited to rejoin the teaching staff at First Baptist Newnan’s School of the Arts.
 He has received degrees from Liberty University (B.M.) and Georgia State University (M.Mus.Ed.).
 In addition to a long history in religious, educational and theater environments, Brian attributes piano performance studies as an interest that has shaped his career direction and specialty.
 He has also been privileged to work as an educator, choral director, and technical director in the Atlanta area arts and education community.
 Brian currently serves Legacy Christian Church in Senoia as their Music and Technical Director.

 Rev. Lee Chitwood is a native of Williamston, South Carolina and has been the Minister of Music at First Baptist of Newnan since August of 2000.
 He holds a Bachelor of Arts in Music from Anderson University in Anderson, South Carolina and a Master of Music from Southwestern Baptist Theological Seminary in Fort Worth, Texas with concentration in voice.
-Lee is an advocate for youth choirs hosting the Georgia Baptist Youth Choir Festival in 2004 and served as guest conductor in 2005 & 2018.
+Lee is an advocate for youth choirs hosting the Georgia Baptist Youth Choir Festival in 2004, 2013, 2017, 2021 and served as guest conductor in 2005 & 2018.
 Lee was the guest Clinician / Director for GA Baptist Youth 1 Music Camp June 2013 & 2019 and GA Baptist Allstate Ensemble Director 2014 (Washington, D.C.).
 Lee has also been featured Youth Choir Clinician at Church Music Georgia for the Georgia Baptist Convention in 2008 and 2009, the Church Music Conference of The Southern Baptist Convention in 2010 and the Tennessee Baptist Convention Church Music Conference in 2011.
-For the past 20 years Lee has taken youth choirs on annual tours, sharing the gospel message in song, across 27 states and abroad to Europe and Japan.
-Since 2008 Lee has been adjunct professor at Brewton Parker College teaching Church Music and Worship.
-Lee is a member of two professional choral groups, The Sons of Jubal and the 2000 Grammy nominated male chorus The Century Men and has been soloist in all three groups.
+For the past 23 years Lee has taken youth choirs on annual tours, sharing the gospel message in song, across 27 states and abroad to Europe, South Africa and Japan..
+Lee is a member of three professional choral, gospel groups, The Sons of Jubal, Jubal Tones and the 2000 Grammy nominated male chorus, The Century Men and has been soloist in all three groups.
 Lee and his wife Andrea have two girls, Ashlee Grace and Abbey Rose.

 Erin Fenton has a Bachelor’s degree in Trumpet Performance from Northwestern University, in Evanston, Illinois.
 There she studied with former Chicago Symphony Orchestra members such as Vincent Cichowitz and Charles Geyer, and performed with the university orchestra, wind ensemble, jazz band and various small ensembles.
 Prior to college, she grew up in Fayette County, where she began studying the trumpet at age 10, and went on to participate in regional Honor Bands, Georgia All-State Bands, Solo and Ensemble Festivals, and the Georgia Governor’s Honors Program.
 Currently, Erin performs with the First Baptist Church of Newnan orchestra during weekly worship services.
 She has also served as the 3-year-old Children’s Choir director since 2008 and loves the opportunity to teach children the fundamentals of music each week.